-Anasazi Trail is a 2.4 mile moderately trafficked loop trail located near Ivins, UT that features beautiful wild flowers and is rated as moderate.
+Anasazi Trail is a 2.4 mile moderately trafficked loop trail located near Ivins, Utah that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 Walk this trail!
 First of all, if you're a runner, this is a good trail for you -- hard packed surface, slow incline.